AndroidPillars/SQL/README.md

 - SQL (Structured Query Language) is the programming Language used to communicate with our Database.

 :arrow_up: [__Back to Top__](README.md#topics)

+## DBMS

+- DBMS (Database Management System) is a software which is used to manage the database.
+- In other words, it is a software interface between database and end user that is responsible for authentication, concurrency, logging, backup, optimization etc.
+- Examples of RDBMS (Relational Database Management System)
+    - MySql – OpenSource
+    - SQL Server – Microsoft
+    - Oracle – IBM
+    - PostgreSQL - OpenSource
+- SQL -> DBMS <-> Database

 ## SELECT